smithamax/fbresizer/README.md

 ---

-Once yo have PIL you can simply use the `main.py` or the `fbresizer` shell script.
+Once you have PIL you can simply use the `main.py` or the `fbresizer` shell script.
 From here on I'll be referring to `fbresizer` but you could also use `python main.py` if you're on windows.